SciBorgs/SciGuides/docs/archive/HardwareAbstraction.md

 With this, we can create several **IO implementations** of a subsystem that implement the IO interface.
 Each implementation will provide the same input and output methods defined in the IO interface, but will have varying implementations of those methods **depending on the hardware being used.**

-In our main subsystem class, we can instantiate whichever IO implementation makes the most sense (i.e. instantiating an implementation of a mechanism that uses CANSparkMax motor controllers as opposed to an implementation that uses TalonSRXs) and interact with whatever hardware we're using through this implementation.
+In our main subsystem class, we can instantiate whichever IO implementation makes the most sense (i.e. instantiating an implementation of a mechanism that uses SparkMax motor controllers as opposed to an implementation that uses TalonSRXs) and interact with whatever hardware we're using through this implementation.

 Below is an example diagram of creating a subsystem for an Arm.